Blaze Sports Intel

 Loading college baseball…

-Eight best-of-three series, June 5–8.
-The higher seed hosts; the eight winners converge on Omaha.
-Tap any series for the full BSI preview — the matchup, how both teams got here, the available-arms read, and the call.
+Eight best-of-three series, June 5–8 — decided.
+The eight winners advanced to Omaha.
+Tap any series for the full Blaze Sports Intel preview — the matchup, how both teams got here, the available-arms read, and the call.

 Field & game times: NCAA.com.
 Full results: 2026 Regionals Recap.